clayne/hacktical-c/error/README.md

 }
 ```

+### Vararg Functions
+From this point on we're going to be defining plenty of vararg functions.
+In C, they require a tiny bit more work and discipline than other common languages.

+`va_start` initializes a vararg, it expects the final non-vararg id.
+A `va_list` can only be consumed once, since each call to `va_arg()` modifies the list so that the next call returns the next argument.
+Due to this you cannot retrieve an argument more than once.
+In the next example we use `va_copy` to get around the problem by duplicating the vararg.

 Errors are defined as dynamically sized structs, which are allocated/freed automagically.
-We use `vsnprintf` with a `NULL` argument to get the message length before allocating memory for the error, this means that we have to copy the argument list since a `va_list` can only be comsumed once.
+We use `vsnprintf` with a `NULL` argument to get the message length before allocating memory for the error, this means that we have to copy the argument list since a `va_list` can only be consumed once.

 ```C
 struct hc_error {